pypi/warehouse/docs/user/trusted-publishers/index.md

 # Publishing to PyPI with a Trusted Publisher

-"Trusted publishing" is our term for using the [OpenID Connect (OIDC)](https://openid.net/connect/) standard to exchange short-lived identity tokens between a trusted third-party service and PyPI.
+"Trusted Publishing" is our term for using the [OpenID Connect (OIDC)](https://openid.net/connect/) standard to exchange short-lived identity tokens between a trusted third-party service and PyPI.
 This method can be used in automated environments and eliminates the need to use manually generated API